amnich/amnich.github.io/_posts/2017-09-04-Access-your-profile-functions-more-efficient.md

 function MY-update-ModuleManifest {...}
 ```

-Then you can just type MY- and tab your way thru the functions.
+Then you could just type MY- and tab your way thru the functions.

 ```powershell
   PS > MY- [TAB]